Key takeaways

 A shocking statistic reveals that less than 5% of construction workers are women.
 Considering that 50% of the US population is female, this is extremely low.
 In fact, if there were even half as many women as there are men in the construction industry, there wouldn’t be a labor shortage.

-Internally, companies must be vigilant in the face of toxic and sexist workplace culture that’s hostile toward female employees.
+Internally, companies must be vigilant in the face of a toxic and sexist workplace culture that’s hostile toward female employees.

 Learn about the 4 stages of the real estate cycle: